NULLx76/NULLx76/README.md

 ### Hi there 👋
-I am a Computer Science and Engineering student at the TU Delft.
+I am a CESE student at the TU Delft.

 I enjoy working on various programming sideprojects which can be found on this github profile.
 The main programming languages I enjoy working in are Rust, Go and Elixir.